 About the garden

-A climb to the castle is more than worth it for the panoramic views across to Exmoor, Dartmoor and, on a clear day, Lundy Island.
-The track through the magnificent woodland gardens, filled with a variety of flowering shrubs, leads down to the river, the magical Satyr’s Temple and the Ugly Bridge.
-Perched high on the hill in rustic woodland is the newly restored Holwell Temple and as a memory to Lady Margaret Fortescue, ‘The Kennel’ sits proudly on Oxford Down.
+A climb to the sham castle so rewarding for the panoramic views across to Exmoor, Dartmoor and, on a clear day, Lundy Island.
+The track through the magnificent woodland gardens, filled with a variety of flowering shrubs, leads down to the river and the Ugley Bridge.
+Perched high on the hill is the newly restored Holwell Temple and as a memory to Lady Margaret Fortescue, The Kennel sits proudly on Oxford Down.
 No visit is complete without taking in these highlights.

 Dogs on leads and young children are welcome to come and explore the expanse of landscape.
 Light lunches and refreshments are served from the tearoom from March to October; we offer delicious Devon cream teas, homebaked cakes, made-to-order sandwiches, seasonal ploughman’s or soup – the perfect way to round off a visit.